stephanemora/azure-docs.fr-fr/articles/azure-sql/database/scripts/vnet-service-endpoint-rule-powershell-create.md

 ##   2. Azure resource group                             ##
 ###########################################################

-$yesno = Read-Host 'CAUTION !: Do you want to DELETE your server AND your resource group?  [yes/no]';
-if ('yes' -eq $yesno) {
+$yesno = Read-Host 'CAUTION !: Do you want to DELETE your server AND your resource group?  [yes/no]' if ('yes' -eq $yesno) {
-    Write-Host "Remove the server.";
+    Write-Host "Remove the server."

-    Remove-AzSqlServer `
+    $removeParams = @{
-      -ServerName        $SqlDbServerName `
+        ServerName        = $SqlDbServerName
-      -ResourceGroupName $ResourceGroupName `
-      -ErrorAction       SilentlyContinue;

-    Write-Host "Remove the Azure Resource Group.";

-    Remove-AzResourceGroup `
-      -Name        $ResourceGroupName `
+        ResourceGroupName = $ResourceGroupName
-      -ErrorAction SilentlyContinue;
+        ErrorAction       = 'SilentlyContinue'
     }
+    Remove-AzSqlServer @removeParams

+    Write-Host "Remove the Azure Resource Group."

-else {
+    Remove-AzResourceGroup -Name $ResourceGroupName -ErrorAction SilentlyContinue } else {
-    Write-Host "Skipped over the DELETE of SQL Database and resource group.";
+    Write-Host "Skipped over the DELETE of SQL Database and resource group."
 }

-Write-Host 'Completed script 4, the "Clean-Up".';
+Write-Host 'Completed script 4, the "Clean-Up".'
 ```

 <a name="a-actual-output"></a>